Thaddeus Radzilowski

-Thaddeus C. Radzilowski or Thaddeus C. Radzialowski or Tadeusz Radziłowski (4 February 1938 in Detroit – 20 July 2018) was a Polish-American historian, scholar, author, professor and co-founder of the Piast Institute, a national institute for Polish and Polish-American affairs.
+Thaddeus C. Radzilowski or Thaddeus C. Radzialowski or Tadeusz Radziłowski (4 February 1938 – 20 July 2018) was a Polish-American historian, scholar, author, professor and co-founder of the Piast Institute, a national institute for Polish and Polish-American affairs.
 Radzilowski's work focused on Poland and other Central and Eastern European nations, including Russia.
 He wrote extensively on the histories of these regions as well as the migration of peoples from Central and Eastern Europe, with special emphasis on social history and historiography.
 He lectured widely in Europe and North America and published more than 100 monographs, edited collections, journal articles, book chapters and scholarly papers.

 In 1999, Radzilowski received the Order of Merit of the Republic of Poland for contributions to the dissemination of Polish culture in the world.
 In 2013, Radzilowski was awarded the Lech Walesa Media Award by former president of Poland Lech Wałęsa.

-Early life and education
+Life and education

 Radzilowski was born in Detroit, Michigan, to Hieronim and Genowefa (Ochałek) Radzilowski, and received his B.A. from Wayne State University (1959).
 He received M.A. degrees in 1960 and 1971, and a Ph.D. in 1979, from the University of Michigan.
 His dissertation topic was "The Life and Works of N. P. Pavlov-Silvanskii (1869-1908)."

+Radzilowski died on 20 July 2018.